Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 8 - Deploying to App Engine.md

 </plugin>

 ```
 Add a `appengine-web.xml` to your application in the `WEB-INF` directory of the application.
 Note in prod scenario you may use auto scaling.
+The directory is created `mkdir -p ~/guestbook-frontend/src/main/webapp/WEB-INF/`
 ```
 <appengine-web-app xmlns="http://appengine.google.com/ns/1.0">
   <service>default</service>